 Out-of-band management

-One involves using a VNC client and the other is using our SSH-based management console
+One involves a web-based console within the Portal, one can be used with a VNC client, and the other is our SSH-based management console

 VNC

-- Use any VNC client you prefer and connect to the VNC host and
+• Use any VNC client you prefer and connect to the VNC host and port provided.

 This will connect you to your VPS console, as if it were a real machine and you were sitting in front of it with a monitor and keyboard.